Serpent's Walk: Background and publication history

-The novel was published in 1991 by National Vanguard Books, the book publishing division of the neo-Nazi group the National Alliance, which published white supremacist and neo-Nazi material including the notorious work The Turner Diaries.
+The novel was published in Hillsboro, West Virginia in 1991 by National Vanguard Books, the book publishing division of the neo-Nazi group the National Alliance.
+National Vanguard Books published white supremacist and neo-Nazi material, including the notorious work The Turner Diaries, written by the National Alliance's leader, William Luther Pierce.
+Serpent's Walk and Pierce's novels were the only novels published by National Vanguard Books.
+Serpent's Walk was one of only four books that were directly sponsored by Pierce, alongside Pierce's own two novels and Which Way Western Man? by William Gayley Simpson.

 It is 449 pages long, and the cover art is credited to DB Graphics.
 The back cover of the book states: "The good guys win sometimes.
 Not always, of course.
 They lost big in the Second World War.
 That was a victory for communists, democrats, and Jews, but everyone else lost."
 It continues, "A century after the war they are ready to challenge the democrats and Jews for the hearts and minds of White Americans, who have begun to have their fill of government-enforced multi-culturalism and 'equality.'"
 The novel was distributed in the United Kingdom by Spearhead, the periodical of far-right activist John Tyndall.

 Serpent's Walk was authored by science fiction and fantasy writer M. A. R. Barker, better known for his creation of the Tékumel fictional universe.
 He published five novels set within this universe, with Serpent's Walk an unrelated sixth.
 It was published under the pseudonym "Randolph D. Calverhall", an allusion to one of Barker's ancestors, and the book is attributed to him in a library catalog.
-Barker had served as a member of the Editorial Advisory Committee of the Journal of Historical Review, a journal that advocates Holocaust denial.
+Barker had served as a member of the Editorial Advisory Committee of the Journal of Historical Review, a journal that advocated Holocaust denial.